Through the Grapevine: Review of Candoni Chianti

 There are many "budget-friendly" Chianti wines available to please the pallet of the casual "wine with dinner" drinker, and even the more serious wine enthusiasts who enjoy sampling lesser known varietals.
 The 2013 Candoni De Zan Chianti fits the bill for both tastes!

 Tired of drinking the same old Classico Chianti, Bolla Chianti and the ever popular Bellagio Chianti in the straw basket, I was searching for something "different", but with the same flavorful Chianti taste I had grown to love over the years.
-As my eyes scanned the shelves of my local supermarket wine section, the bright tan and orange handpainted label of Estruscan dancers on a bottle of Candoni De Zan Chianti caught my attention (not to mention the SALE price on the sticker below it!).
-Having the two main elements I required of a good grocery-store wine - 1 - It was a dry, red Italian wine, and 2 - It was on sale - was enough for me to put it in my cart and never look back.
-But looking back NOW, I'm glad I did!
+As my eyes scanned the shelves of my local supermarket wine section, the bright tan and orange hand-painted label of Estruscan dancers on a bottle of Candoni De Zan Chianti caught my attention (not to mention the sale price on the sticker below it!).
+Having the two main elements I required of a good grocery-store wine (it was a dry, red Italian wine, and it was on sale) was enough for me to put it in my cart and never look back.
+But, looking back now, I'm glad I did!